TomeMD/CPUPowerWatcher/README.md

                                                          [Default: cpu]
                                 --stress-load-types      Comma-separated list of types of load to stress the CPU.
                                                          Used together with CPU stressor.
-[Default: all]
+[Default: all] --other-options          Comma-separated list of other stress-ng options specified in key=value format.

   -o, --output <dir>       Directory (absolute path) to store log files.
 [Default: ./log] -h, --help               Show this help and exit